 Assessing the Body; Clinical Intake; Advanced Formulation

-This unit explores the practical skills of assessing the body using energetic and tissue state frameworks, tongue, face, and pulse assessment techniques, the clinical intake process, and advanced formulation of herbal remedies.
+This unit explores the practical skills of assessing the body using energetic and tissue state frameworks, tongue, face, and pulse assessment techniques, the clinical intake process, and advanced herbal formulation.

 UNIT 13: BECOMING AN HERBALIST